pcotret/litex-wiki/CPUs.md

 # Summary of Soft CPUs

-FIXME: This list is currently out of date missing the HW Group CPU and BlackParrot.
+**FIXME**: This list is currently out of date missing the HW Group CPU, MicroWatt and BlackParrot.

 Currently the supported Soft CPUs are: